SoftInstigate/restheart-website/learn/request-checkers.md

           class: com.whatever.MyChecker
 ```

-Or course, the class of the custom checker must be added to the java
+The class of the custom checker must be added to the java
 classpath.
 See (How to package custom code)[/learn/custom-code-packaging-howto] for more information.

 For example, RESTHeart could be started with the following command:

 ``` bash
 $ java -server -classpath restheart.jar:custom-checker.jar org.restheart.Bootstrapper restheart.yml